 John 15:5 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”

 Jesus came to earth for the sole purpose of fulfilling Isaiah’s prophecy of the Messiah, as He was led as a lamb to the slaughter.
 We should never forget that Jesus was slaughtered for us.
-The punishment that He endured, the agony and pain that He felt, was intended for us.
+The punishment He endured, the agony and pain that He felt, was intended for us.
 Jesus threw Himself in front of the approaching judgment and bore the full force of God’s wrath.

 He did this as our precious Lamb of God who takes away all the sins of the world…